jutaz/dnode-tarantula/README.md

 Api object has `$` object, which is reserved for internal stuff (Danger Zone™).

-### api.$.proxy(nodeId, methodname, [arguments])

-* String nodeId - receiver client Id
-* String methodname - name of method
-* Array arguments - arguments, that should be passed to remote function

 Call method with 'methodname' from Client with id = 'nodeId'.

 ### api.$.ids(callback)